anoukleyris/TP1-Bornet-CDOF2/README.md

 For now the game is simple :
 Directionnal keys allow you to go up, down, left and right.
 You have to eat the red square to grow without touching yourself or the border.

+## Participation :

+- Joshua Bornet : Headmaster
+- Anouk Leyris
+- [Add your name if you contribuate to the project]